-There are several steps that need to be incorporated into the development of a website.
+There are several steps that need to be incorporated into the website design process.
 These start with the initial gathering of information, to website creation, and finally end with maintenance and updating in order to make sure that the content of your website is current.

 The process involved in web design varies from designer to designer.
 However, the outlines are usually the same regardless of who you have commissioned to design your website: